 You’d be surprised by how many hotels have just 1 or 2 outlets.
 I’ve had to stay up on many occasions just so I could plug the last charger in.
 This PowerCube is compact and has 4 outlets and 2 USB jacks.

 If we go somewhere that’s too hot for my Tropiformer, then I’ll bring these cargo pants instead.
-They’re also made by SCOTTeVEST and contain 10 pockets to keep my valuables safe.
+They have 8 concealed pockets to keep my valuables safe.

 SCOTTeVEST Travel Boxers

 These travel boxers have 2 deep pockets where I keep our passports and extra cash.

 TUO Travel Organizer

 This TUO travel organizer is meant to be an undergarment organizer but we use it for toiletries and medicine as well.

 I love wearing bucket hats on trips.
 They keep me shielded from the sun and rain while keeping my hands free to take photos and videos.

 If you enjoy snorkeling, then you’re going to love this mask.
 It’s a revolutionary device that combines the mask and snorkel into one piece.
 The mask covers your entire face so you can breathe more naturally and not have to stick an uncomfortable snorkel in your mouth.

 Dry River Bags